Medically reviewed by Drugs.com. Last updated on Mar 9, 2021.

-Takayasu's arteritis (tah-kah-YAH-sooz ahr-tuh-RIE-tis) is a rare type of vasculitis, a group of disorders that cause blood vessel inflammation.
-In Takayasu's arteritis, the inflammation damages the aorta — the large artery that carries blood from your heart to the rest of your body — and its main branches.
+Takayasu's arteritis (tah-kah-YAH-sooz ahr-tuh-RIE-tis) is a rare type of vasculitis, a group of disorders that causes blood vessel inflammation.
+In Takayasu's arteritis, the inflammation damages the large artery that carries blood from your heart to the rest of your body (aorta) and its main branches.

-The disease can lead to blockages or narrowed arteries (stenosis) or abnormally dilated arteries (aneurysms).
-Takayasu's arteritis can also lead to arm or chest pain and high blood pressure and eventually to heart failure or stroke.
+The disease can lead to narrowed or blocked arteries, or to weakened artery walls that may bulge (aneurysm) and tear.
+It can also lead to arm or chest pain, high blood pressure, and eventually heart failure or stroke.

 If you don't have symptoms, you may not need treatment.
-Or you may need medications to control the inflammation in the arteries and prevent complications.
-But even with treatment, relapses are common.
+But most people with the disease need medications to control inflammation in the arteries and to prevent complications.
+Even with treatment, relapses are common, and your symptoms may come and go.

 Takayasu's arteritis is a form of vasculitis — inflammation of the blood vessels — that damages the large arteries, especially the aorta.